PrettyHandy/fb-rotate/README.md

 Compiling fb-rotate
 -------------------

 Assuming you have Xcode installed, you can compile the C-code yourself on any Mac OS from 10.3 to 10.11.

 In the Terminal app, after you've changed the current directory to the one `fb-rotate.c` is stored, using

      cd <path to the directory>

 then,

+     make && make install

+If you wish to compile manually, you can run

      gcc -w -o fb-rotate fb-rotate.c -framework IOKit -framework ApplicationServices